The next Calgary election is on October 20, 2025. Illustration by The Sprawl. Source: Flickr/chealion

 Unofficial Candidate

 Davison served as the councillor for Ward 6 from 2017 to 2021.
 He ran for mayor in the 2021 election, placing third.
 Since then, Davison has worked as CEO of the Prostate Cancer Centre.
 In his previous campaign, he cited the original arena deal, which he championed, as one of his biggest successes as a councillor.
-(That deal fell through after the 2021 election and has since been replaced.)
+(That deal collapsed after the 2021 election and has since been replaced.)
 On October 10, 2024, Davison announced his intention to run for mayor again with a promise to introduce a four-year property tax freeze.

 Jyoti Gondek